mdlayher/ynl/README.rst

 -------------

 In C code we need to transform the names, e.g. from do-something into DO_SOMETHING.
-Some of the schemas are still using literal DO_SOMETHING plus I think constants -> enums do not handle the transformations yet.
+Some of the schemas are still using literal DO_SOMETHING, especially silent constants.

 silent constants
 ----------------